Menu

 » Running a Competition

 USAA only allows AIDA International Judges Level E and above to participate in actively judging U.S. competitions.
 All U.S. competitions either meet or exceed AIDA International rules.
 All US competitions will be AIDA Ranking List capable unless otherwise noted.
 If you are not a judge, click on the judging link to learn more about becoming one (the process is more simple than you may think).
 Also, you can help with competitions in many ways other than being a judge.
 Contact us about volunteer opportunities.
-E-mail here for volunteer information

 USAA believes that competition serves a valuable role in promoting freediving in the US and internationally; while not the only way to promote freediving, competition is a highly visible and media attractive event.
 As such, USAA believes that the rules and judging are highly important components of any competition.
 Our ability to continue to offer and support competition is directly tied to the safety and organization of all events.
 Judges are a critical component of that effort.